PanDAWMS/panda-docs/docs/source/advanced/msg_processor.rst

 Defined under ``"queues"`` object.
 In the ``"queues"`` object, a key can be any arbitrary name standing for a message queue.
-In the example above, there are 2 message queues, named "idds" and "rucio-events".
+In the example above, there are 5 message queues: "idds", "rucio-events", "jedi_contents_feeder", "jedi_job_generator" and "jedi_jobtaskstatus".

 Parameters of a message queue\: